Superelliptic curves with large Galois images

-The following lemma will come in handy when ruling out the possible containment of $\Glam = \rho_\lambda(\GQrl)$ in certain maximal subgroups.
+\begin{subsection}{Subfield subgroups and classical subgroups} The following lemma will come in handy when ruling out the possible containment of $\Glam = \rho_\lambda(\GQrl)$ in certain maximal subgroups.

-We note the only importance of the conditions of this proposition is that there exists an element in $G_\lambda$ which has exactly one eigenvalue of order $2r$ and the rest equal to $1$.
+We note the only importance of the conditions of this lemma is that there exists an element in $G_\lambda$ which has exactly one eigenvalue of order $2r$ and the rest equal to $1$.